Programme Specific Information

 Applicants should ensure they have considered existing advice on ODA eligibility and that information on how the application for funding will be ODA-compliant is included in the application.

 Further information can be found at:

-- Applicants are required to complete the budget spreadsheet and to provide a breakdown of costs associated with delivering proposed research plans.
+- Applicants are required to complete the finance template and to provide a breakdown of costs associated with delivering proposed research plans.

 - All funds must be requested at current price at the time of the submission and inflation must not be included.
-Annual inflationary uplifts may be awarded to successful Applicants by the Department of Health and Social Care (DHSC) depending on the budget available.
+Annual inflationary uplifts may be awarded to successful applicants by the Department of Health and Social Care (DHSC) depending on the available resources.

 - The information included within the application will be used to assess value for money.
 It is in your best interest to undertake a thorough, realistic and accurate costing.
-You must provide a clear and full justification for all costs.
-Further itemisation of costs and methods of calculation should be included to support your application.
+Applicants must provide a clear and full justification for all costs within the finance template.
+Further itemisation of costs and methods of calculation should be included to support the application.
 If insufficient itemisation is provided at application stage, further details and methods of calculation may be requested.
 Failure to provide a sound justification for expenditure will result in costs not being funded.

 - Programme years should be calculated starting from the anticipated start date of the proposed research.
 The start date should be on the first of the month, e.g. 1st September 2020.

 - All costs must be reasonable, justifiable and compliant with the principles of robust financial management.
 Once the contract starts, expenditure must be identifiable, verifiable and recorded in accounts with applicable accounting standards.
 NIHR reserves the right to inspect the accounting records at any time.

 - Payments will be made to the contracted organisation only and the contracted organisation will be responsible for passing on any money due to their collaborating organisation(s) including those in LMICs.